adisreyaj/portfolio/README.md

   </p>

 <h3 align="center">Adithya Sreyaj's Portfolio</h3>
-Presenting my personal portfolio website where I showcase my career, projects, blogs and more.
+Presenting my personal portfolio ✨ website where I showcase my projects 💻, blogs 📰 and more.

-I always wanted a portfolio, but wanted something that is different from all the other portfolios out there.
-One fine day, I got a design idea, just started working it a created a mock in figma.
+I always wanted a portfolio, but wanted something that is different 🥳 from all the other portfolios out there.

+One fine day, I got a design idea 💡, and just started working it a created a mock in figma.
 It turned out great.

 Next day, I started building it out.